 Communicating with employees on a regular basis about the move is key to keep them in the loop and to ensure that hear-say is kept to a minimum.
 Also, provide the opportunity for employees to ask you questions about the move - the communication should go two ways.

 As soon as you can, let employees know about the move.
 You should try to give them enough time to ensure that the new location will work for them, so they can get used to the idea of moving and make the right decisions for themselves.
-Also, provide a time line of how the move will proceed, what their role will be and what you expect from them.
+Also, provide a timeline of how the move will proceed, what their role will be and what you expect from them.

-Once you know where the company is moving to, what the new space will look like and a time frame established, it's a good idea to have employees get more involved in the move, more than simply packing up their office space.
+Once you know where the company is moving to, what the new space will look like and a time frame established, it's a good idea to have employees get more involved on the move, more than simply packing up their office space.

 Find out if there are things about the current (old) office that didn't work and that might be improved in the new space.
 Perhaps this might be the set-up of the photocopier room or the location of the staff lounge or the lack of desk space in each office.
-Employees are the best consultants when it comes to improving work flow and environment.
+Employees are the best consultants when it comes to improving workflow and environment.

 If your company has been located in one place for a while, employees will have their favorite eating spots, coffee shops and business-related services nearby.
 To help with the transition, create a list of local businesses that are in the new neighborhood, including restaurants, cafes, gyms, day care centers, dry cleaners and grocery stores.